LamiaSal/IFT6758_projet/project-template-main/README.md

 ## Data wrangling and exploration
 In the ***first part*** we had to extract, tidy and visualize data of the LNH statistics API (https://gitlab.com/dword4/nhlapi).
 In this repository you'll find :

-- the directory "datasets" where the json files were downloaded and where we've put all the csv files created from the API data.
+- the directory [`./datasets`](./datasets) where the json files were downloaded and where we've put all the csv files created from the API data.
 On this github no files are uploaded.
-Nevertheless, "tidy_data.csv" file on a accessible google drive link ().
+Nevertheless, "tidy_data.csv" file on a accessible google drive link (https://drive.google.com/file/d/1vuIGiBWieIcheFwg2HYMPN2R5I3KWEpX/view?usp=sharing).
 In this file we have all the necessary data to plot the visualizations.
 - the directory "figures" where can be found a map of the NHL rink :

 <p align="center">